Obesity Action Scotland: Parental perceptions of retail promotions of food high in fat, salt and sugar

 The research looked at what low-income households in Scotland think of promotions in stores of unhealthy food and drink.

-Obesity Action Scotland launched our brand-new research report on Parental Perceptions of Retail Promotions of Food High in Fat, Salt and Sugar this link will take you away from The Alliance website (HFSS) today.
+Obesity Action Scotland launched our brand-new research report on Parental Perceptions of Retail Promotions of Food High in Fat, Salt and Sugar (HFSS) today.

 Promotions are known to strongly shape consumer behaviour.
 In response to growing concerns about children’s diets in Scotland, this study adds insight into how promotions influence parental food choices.